Hiroko Sato-Pijanowski

 Hiroko Sato-Pijanowski (née Hiroko Sato; January 1, 1942) is a Japanese jewelry designer, artist, author and educator.
 Sato-Pijanowski is credited with introducing Japanese materials and techniques to American metal working.
 She is based in Yokohama in Kantō, Japan.

 Early life

 Hiroko Sato-Pijanowski was born in Tokyo, Japan on January 1, 1942.
-Her father was a doctor who painted as a hobby, introducing her to art.
+Her father was a doctor who painted as a hobby, and he introduced her to art.
 Sato-Pijanowski studied Japanese history at Rikkyo University in Tokyo, graduating with a B.A. degree in 1964.
 She moved to the United States to continue her education and study art, and initially attended California State University at Northridge, studying jewelry design.
 She moved to the metalworking program at Cranbrook Academy of Art, where she earned her M.F.A. degree in 1968.

 In 1968, she married fellow Cranbrook Academy of Art student, Eugene Michael Pijanowski.
 After their marriage in 1968, Sato-Pijanowski and her husband established a collaborative art practice that lasted four decades.